Our 2025 New Zealand Tax Facts brochure

 45% |

-Schedular payments are made to those who perform specific activities, such as directors, contractors for labour hire firms, actors, and commission sellers.
+Schedular payments are payments for specific activities such as directorships, labour hire firm contractors, actors and commission sellers.

 Recipients are able to choose their rate on the filing of an IR330C provided it is greater than the minimum rates above.
 Default rates apply where a rate is not chosen.